Info

 Contact

-Unlike commercial printing processes, risograph printing utilizes spot-colors instead of CMYK.
-To print photographic images on riso, 4-color CMYK color-separations are replaced with different riso process color (spot-color) combinations for duplication, resulting in totally unique & fun prints.
-In the Other World Riso color setup, cyan is replaced with federal blue, magenta with raspberry, and yellow with light lime.
-“K” or black remains the same.
+To print photographic images on riso, 4-color CMYK color-separations are replaced with different riso process color (spot-color) combinations.
+In the Other World Riso setup, cyan is replaced with federal blue, magenta with raspberry, yellow with light lime.
+“K” or black stays the same: